 VEGOILS-Palm drops as traders book profits ahead of holiday, cheaper rivals weigh

-The benchmark palm oil contract FCPOc3 for July delivery on the Bursa Malaysia Derivatives Exchange was last down 3.3% at 3,934 ringgit ($959.28) per tonne, after closing 4.7% higher on Tuesday - its biggest jump in 11 months.
+The benchmark palm oil contract FCPOc3 for July delivery on the Bursa Malaysia Derivatives Exchange fell to 3,951 ringgit ($963.66) per tonne, after closing 4.7% higher on Tuesday, its biggest jump in 11 months.

 "The fall is due to some profit-taking since tomorrow is a public holiday," a Kuala Lumpur-based trader told Reuters.